lborophysics/DECTSim/docs/source/dev_guide/sensors.rst

 .. method:: get_energy_bin(self, energy)

     This method takes in an energy in keV and returns the index of the energy bin that the energy falls into.
-The parameters are as follows:

-    * ``energy``: A single value representing the energy in keV.
+    :param energy: A single value representing the energy in keV.

     **Returns**: :code:`ebin`.